mariosdrth/vscode-npm-explorer/README.md

 ## Configuration

+These settings are probably better used as workspace settings instead of user settings, especially the alternative path as it depends on the workspace.

 - Relative path: in case the workspace is not open on the directory containing the package.json specify the relative path (if not the extension looks for package.json on the root directory of the workspace)
 - Uninstall Command Arguments: extra arguments to be passed to ``npm uninstall``
 - Update Command Arguments: extra arguments to be passed to ``npm update``